Continuing the occasional Salut! Live feature on gems from the past rediscovered in the attic, on neglected garage shelves or online ...

 February 2021 update: regular readers will know I am conducting a pre-spring clean of the tidy, tidying up and if necessary amending older items.
 Recent discussion at Salut!
 Live of The Curragh of Kildare, another song associated with the Johnstons, prompted me to look up this post from nearly seven years ago.
 For me, it presents the band at its best.

 Back at the end of the 1960s, the Johnstons from County Meath were something of a folk supergroup with a following akin of that of the English family band, the Watersons, and gathering critical acclaim.

 The members were two sisters, Adrienne and Lucy Johnston, Mick Moloney and Paul Brady.
 Another Johnston family member, Michael, had been in the band earlier.

-As I have written in the past, the Johnstons played outstanding sets at two folks I ran, in Darlington and Bishop Auckland.
-I remember pompously offering Frank Peters, an executive at The Northern Echo, who also wrote on folk music, one review ticket (worth seven shillings!) for the Darlington gig (the Spinning Wheel club upstairs at the Golden Cock) provided that he paid for anyone he wished to accompany him.
+I remember pompously offering Frank Peters, an executive at The Northern Echo, who also wrote on folk music, one review ticket (eight shillings for members, 10 bob for non-members - just £6.23 or £7.79 at current values) for the Darlington gig at the Spinning Wheel club, upstairs in the Golden Cock pub, provided that he paid for anyone he wished to accompany him.

-These days, they'd all - all except for the unfortunate Adrienne, who died tragically, and mysteriously, at just 35 - qualify for freedom passes to ride through those tunnels on the Tube.
+The unfortunate Adrienne died tragically, and mysteriously at just 36.
+The others would presumably by now qualify, as I do, for freedom passes to ride through those tunnels on the Tube.